 Even if the name doesn’t suggest it, the Next Gen Barbell Squat Pad works great for hip thrusts.
 You don’t need to worry for the pad falling off and the thickness of the foam will make any weight feel like light weight.

-On top of the classical black finish, it also comes in various colors, including red and pink, so that’s an extra reasons for the females to find this product more appealing to them.
-However you might find this product a little bit uncomfortable to use because of its thickness which throws the bar a little bit too far back when squatting.
+On top of the classic black finish, it also comes in various colors, including red and pink, so that’s an extra reason for the females to find this product more appealing to them.
+However, you might find this product a little bit uncomfortable to use because of its thickness which throws the bar a little bit too far back when squatting.